 Creative fatigue is natural, but multivariate testing gives us insurance against it.

 By understanding which variables were accountable for the ad’s success, we can continue to reproduce its success within future creative iterations.
-No more guesswork!
-Plus, now we know exactly what to tell creatives to make next.
+No more guesswork — we know exactly what to tell our creative team to design next.